Command Line Tools¶

 aep-compare¶

-Compares two After Effects project files (.aep or .aepx) and reports differences at the byte level.
+Inspects and compares After Effects project files (.aep or .aepx) at the binary chunk level.
+Supports four modes:

 Usage¶